CharlieAprog/PatternRecognition_A2/README.md

 Once in the venv, you can run *python install* to install the dependencies.
-To install the requirements from the requirements.txt file run *pip install -r requirements.txt*
+To install the requirements from the requirements.txt file run *pip install -r requirements.txt* If new requirements were added, add them to the requirements file by running: *pip freeze > requirements.txt*